atonymartin20/Scorebook-StatTracker/README.md

  - Add links to teams details page-
  * Step 1: Season Name and Season Type
  * Step 2: Year and Time of Year
+ * Step 3: Number of Teams and Number of Games per Team